MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 ## Controlling where Visual Studio looks for updates

+**Scenario 1: Client originally installed from a layout, but is configured to receive updates from either the network layout location or the web**

-By default, Visual Studio continues to look online for updates even if the installation was deployed from a network share.
-If an update is available, the user can install it.
-Any updated content that is not found in the offline layout is downloaded from the web.
+By default, Visual Studio continues to look online for updates even if the installation was originally deployed from a network share.
+If an update is available on the web, then the user can install it.
+Although the network layout cache is inspected first for any updated product bits, if they are not found there, then Visual Studio will look for and download updated product bits from the web.

+**Client originally installed and should only receive updates from the network layout**

-If you want to control where the Visual Studio client looks for updates, like if your client machine does not have internet access and you want to ensure that it only installs from the layout, then you can configure the location where the installer looks for updated product bits.
-You can also control the version your users are updated to.
-To do so, follow these steps:
+If you want to control where the Visual Studio client looks for updates, like if your client machine does not have internet access and you want to ensure that it only and always installs from the layout, then you can configure the location where the client's installer looks for updated product bits.
+It is best to make sure this setting is configured correctly before the client does the initial install from the layout.

 1. Create an offline layout: